-Stamp duty fees can be found in full on the state’s revenue office online – but standard rates for properties purchased for over $80k are as follows.
+The fees are fully outlined on the state’s revenue office online portal – but standard rates for properties purchased for $75,000 onwards are as follows.

 In QLD, stamp duty is payable to the state’s revenue office no later than 30 days after settlement of the property.

-The full breakdown is outlined on SA’s revenue office online – but standard fees for properties purchased for $250k upwards are generally as follows.
+The full breakdown is outlined on SA’s revenue office online – but standard fees for properties purchased for $250,000 and up are generally as follows.